 A 3-day practical and interactive seminar focusing on current contract drafting, negotiating, best practice and related issues within the pharmaceutical, biotech and life sciences sectors

-In such a highly regulated industry, understanding the key challenges of negotiation and drafting an effective and watertight contract on an international level is a complex topic.
+In such a highly regulated industry and in these turbulent times, understanding the key challenges of negotiation and drafting an effective and watertight contract on an international level is a complex topic.
 It is vital that both legal counsel and commercial executives not only have the key skills and tactics to create a win:win scenario but also the knowledge to ensure any agreement is within the laws and regulations.
-The alternative is the exposure of the organisation to unnecessary risk and costly disputes.
+The alternative is the exposure of the organisation to unnecessary risk and costly disputes, especially with the complications of Brexit fast approaching.

 Susan Singleton is a solicitor with her own London solicitor’s firm, Singletons, which specialises in competition law, intellectual property and commercial law, both non-contentious and contentious.
 Until 2016 she was Vice Chairman of the Competition Law Association and author of 30 law books.
 She advises a wide range of UK and international clients including in the pharmaceutical sector.
 The 4th edition of her book on Commercial Agency Agreements was published in 2015.
 After working as a solicitor at London law firms Slaughter and May and Bristows, she founded her own law firm.
 She brought the first action for damages for breach of the competition rules to reach an English court (Arkin v Borchard Lines) and in 2015 was involved in litigation for clients in both the CJEU and UK in relation to challenges to EU and UK tobacco legislation.
 She advises lots of clients in particular about EU competition law and selective distribution agreements including in the pharma/ veterinary sectors, both for parallel importers and for brand owners.
 She is editor of the looseleaf Kluwer’s Comparative Law of Monopolies.
 In 2015-16 she was heavily involved in litigation before the English courts and CJEU in litigation relating to EU and UK legislation in the tobacco sector and in 2017 won damages for a client in trade infringement litigation (IPEC)